title.gif (2832 bytes)

 Banding -Castration (neutering ram lambs)

 A note about lactating ewes Lactation is very stressful on ewes, especially older ewes and it is not uncommon for a new mother to suddenly appear very thin a few weeks following after parturition.
 These animals should be supplemented.
 I have found soaked sugar beet pellets to be especially helpful with this.
 Soak one portion of dry pellets to two portions of water for 24 hours.
-To this I also add a small amount of soy bean meal.
-Each ewe then gets about three quarters of a pint of soaked pulp with a few Tablespoons of soy sprinkled on top).
+To this I also add a small amount of soy bean meal if I have it.
+Each ewe then gets about three quarters of a pint of soaked pulp with a few Tablespoons of soy sprinkled on top.
 In the case of one very small ewe that had triplets I began this process as soon as I realized she would be nursing three lambs and I would need to boost her milk production.
 As the lambs are weaned wean her off this ration.

 Home Page - History of Soay Sheep - History of Soay Sheep in North America - FAQ